The Utilization of CHO Cells for the Development of Cell Line Producing Recombinant Proteins

 Just how are CHO Cells utilized in cell lines for recombinant protein production?
 And further, why are they the go-to cells?

-As per usual with articles of this nature, it’s important to address all education levels; from newly cell biologists to published researchers.
-If you’re versed in CHO cells and recombinant protein production, feel free to skip ahead to: Part 2 – Piecing It All Together.
+As per usual with articles of this nature, it’s important to address all education levels; from new cell biologists to published researchers.
+If you’re versed in CHO cells and recombinant protein production, feel free to skip ahead to: Part 2 – Piecing It All Together where we also discuss the best cell sorter.

 Otherwise, if you’re new, let’s first break down the basics.